James-KAY1/Challenge_2_-Loan_Qualitfer_Application/README.md

 ---
 ## Usage

-This section should include screenshots, code blocks, or animations explaining how to use your project.

-A- This is a command line application that assist users with matching loan applicants with qualifying loans.
-This application was created to sreamline the loan qualifying process for user by importing the list of Bank loans (located in the "data" directory) being offered to loan applicants into python:
+A- First the user needs to import the list of Bank loans (located in the "data" directory) being offered to the loan applicants into python:

 ```python
 def load_bank_data():